Have you ever heard of a strange-sounding tax called FUTA? All employers need to know about this funky acronym because they need to pay it.

 FUTA tax deposits

-You need to calculate and deposit your FUTA taxes on a quarterly basis.
+You must deposit your FUTA taxes on a quarterly basis.

 You need to deposit your FUTA taxes by the last day of the month after the end of the quarter.
 For example, the first quarter ends on March 31.
 Your taxes are due by April 31.